Vipransh-Agarwal/neofi-backend-assignment/README.md

    > You could have done this at very start as well, but no issues, do it now

 2. **Environment Setup**

-   Create a `.env` file in the project root:
+   Update the `.env` file in the project root:
    ```env
    # Windows
    DATABASE_URL=postgresql+asyncpg://postgres:<YOUR_POSTGRES_PASSWORD>@localhost/neofi_events